imanghafoori1/laravel-terminator/README.md

 In fact they make your application for testable, because your tests do not fail if you change the shape of your response.

+#### How The Magic Is Even Possible, Dude ?!

+You may wonder how this magic is working behind the scenes.
+In short it uses nothing more than a standard laravel "renderable exception".

+We highly encourage you to take a look at the simple source code of the package to find out what's going on there.
+It is only a few lines of code.

 #### ❗️ Security

 If you discover any security related issues, please email :e-mail: imanghafoori1@gmail.com instead of using the issue tracker.